 As you continue reading, I’d like to challenge you to think of these questions: What kind of a price do you expect to hear when asking for a price quote?
 Is your expectation reasonable?
 Do you believe a person engaged in a “religious” occupation should be taking a vow of poverty?
 If you extrapolate out your price expectation, would the person be living in poverty?

-How you answer those questions might influence how you have, up until now, thought about the economics of the different people you are hiring to conduct your wedding.
+How you answer those questions might influence how you have, up until now, thought about the economics of the people you are hiring to do the various aspects of hosting your wedding.

 In the state of Pennsylvania, you can get married for $90.
 Literally.
 Go to City Hall downtown, get a “self-marrying license” for $90, wait three days (that’s a legal requirement), and then sign the license in the company of two legal adults.
 They will sign it too, and provide their addresses.
 Mail it back to the court.
 You are married.